Erebus-3222/erebus-3222.github.io/docs/scripts/imageuploader.md

 - [ ] Download and unzip the script
 - [ ] Ensure the script in your server.cfg
 - [ ] Configure the script
+- [ ] Set your filepath in the config.lua
 - [ ] Restart server OR Start script

 ## 📖 Commands Overview